 “The only city that could keep me from moving out West is Madison,” he says.
 As soon as he saw a hospital for sale in Madison in 1996, he couldn’t resist.

-Since 2000, Dr. Pagel has been a veterinarian for an exotic cat sanctuary, helping care for 50 big cats, like tigers, lions, and cougars.
+Since 2000, Dr. Pagel has been a veterinarian for an exotic cat sanctuary, Valley of the Kings, helping care for 50 big cats, like tigers, lions, and cougars.
 He has [REDACTED]… “a lot” of cats at home, and claims he, “can stop adopting any time he wants to”.
 Past pets include dogs, reptiles, amphibians, freshwater and saltwater fish, a stingray, mollusks, prairie dogs, birds, and insects.
 Currently seeing patients on Friday, but likely may be found in the hospital wearing one of the many hats a small business owner wears.
 The kitten adoption program is his baby, his goal is to re-home 1,000 kittens in his career.
 (Aug 2019: 900 and counting !)